What to do if your universal credit reduces or stops

 proof of your address

-If the DWP asks for information before your payments stop, they must give you at least 2 weeks to provide it.
+If the DWP asks for information before your payments stop, they must give you at least 2 weeks to give them what they ask for.

-Tell the DWP if you cannot provide what they want.
+Tell the DWP if you cannot get the information they want.
 For example, if you cannot get older bank statements.

 You can complain about problems with payments.